convenience-tinashe-chibatamoto/Python-Mega-CheatSheet-Practice/README.md

 * Cross-platform Compatibility (Python is a cross-platform language, meaning it can run on various operating systems, including Windows, macOS, and Linux, without the need for major changes to the code.),
 * Rapid Prototyping(Since it's interpreted, this allows for faster development cycles as you can test and make changes quickly without recompiling everything.)

-3. What are the key features of Python?
+3. What are the key features of Python?<br>
 Ans:
 * Object-oriented: Python supports object-oriented programming concepts like classes and objects, enabling you to structure your code in a modular way.
 * Portable: Python code can run on different operating systems without modification.